Simple AI compliance for every company

 2 December 2027

-High-risk systems (Annex III) — deadline deferred by the Omnibus agreement of May 2026.
+High-risk systems (Annex III) — deadline deferred by the Omnibus package, adopted in June 2026.
 This includes AI systems used in HR, credit, education, and critical infrastructure.
+High-risk systems under Annex I (regulated products) have a deadline of 2 August 2028.

 Note: EU AI Comply reflects both the original regulation text and the post-Omnibus amendments.
 The platform shows you what is urgent now and what can be planned for the medium term.